Key takeaways

 What is eLearning development?

-eLearning development is the work of turning an approved instructional design into a finished, deployable course.
-It happens after the design is settled and produces the asset learners actually use: the storyboard built into an authoring tool, the screens programmed, the multimedia produced, the assessments wired up, the package tested and delivered to the LMS.
+eLearning development is the work of turning instructional design and curriculum design into a finished, deployable course.
+It happens after the design approach is settled and produces the asset learners actually use: the storyboard built into an authoring tool, the screens programmed, the multimedia produced, the assessments wired up, the package tested and delivered to the LMS.

 eLearning development is one specific stage in a larger production chain.
 The chain typically looks like this: a performance gap is identified, instructional design figures out what training should exist and what it should teach, content production drafts the words and source material, eLearning development builds it into a working course, quality assurance (QA) tests it, and deployment hands it off to the LMS.
 Each stage produces something the next stage uses, and skipping or shortchanging any of them shows up in the finished product.